If you're planning your London visit for March, we've got you covered. London is a great destination, and one of the best places to visit.

-You can find all the concerts in the city here.
+You can find even more concerts in London here.

 2. See a Sports Event

-London is known for its many football clubs, and you can get tickets on StubHub to watch a number of those clubs play this month.
+London is known for its local football clubs, and you can see a number of those clubs play this month.

 If you can’t make it to the stadium, don’t worry!
-These matches will be played on televisions in pubs throughout the entire city.
+These matches will be played on television in pubs throughout the entire city.

 NOTE: Both a Chelsea and Arsenal Stadium Tour are included for free with the London Pass.